Kungming : China

 As part of the residency Aaron produced an intensive body of work incorporating social and historical issues of the National Forest region.
 His work was exhibited at the Brewhouse art Gallery in October 2016.
 Alongside the exhibition he produced a comprehensive photographic book, which will provide a long lasting legacy.

 Furthermore in 2016 Aaron was passionately involved with the creation of the Guernsey Photographic Festival.
-Aaron also exhibited in the 2016 Guernsey Photographic Festival alongside some of the most contemporary and well-known photographers around the world, with the project The Equalizer.
+Aaron also exhibited in the 2016 Guernsey Photographic Festival alongside some of the most contemporary and well-known photographers around the world, with the project The Equaliser.